ibm-cloud-docs/Cloudant/api/design_documents.md

 Design documents with `options.partitioned` set to `true` cannot contain a `validate_doc_update` field.
 {: tip}

-Update validators determine whether a document should be written to disk when insertions and updates are attempted.
+Update validators determine whether a document must be written to disk when insertions and updates are attempted.
 They do not require a query because they implicitly run during this process.
 If a change is rejected,
 the update validator responds with a custom error.